dmitrykuzmenkov/sentinel/README.md

 In that case pid_file will be $WORK_DIR/example.pid, user and group - root.
 You can use more options:

-- *pid_file*: path where is pid file of running process to check stored
 - *start*: valid bash command to start daemon (no foreground)
 - *stop*: valid bash command to stop running daemon
 - *user*: optional param to run as that user